btoll/benjamintoll.com/content/post/runc.md

     In order for this to work, you'll need to first create a container.
 It doesn't matter if it's state is running or stopped, as long as `docker container ls` can list it then `riddler` will be able to extract the OCI config.

+    For example:

+    ```
+    $ docker container ls -a
+    CONTAINER ID   IMAGE           COMMAND   CREATED          STATUS                      PORTS     NAMES
+    7861b5dad3b0   golang:latest   "bash"    10 minutes ago   Exited (0) 10 minutes ago             vigilant_hopper
+    $ riddler vigilant_hopper
+    config.json has been saved.
+    ```

+    This will save the spec to the current working directory.

     The tool works by calling the Docker API via the Docker daemon.
-Here is an example of how `riddler` accesses the config of a created container:
+Here is an example of how `riddler` accesses the config of a created container underneath the hood:

     ```
     $ curl -XGET --unix-socket /var/run/docker.sock localhost/containers/tor-browser/json